Plant

-Plants are the eukaryotes that comprise the kingdom Plantae; they are predominantly photosynthetic.
-This means that they obtain their energy from sunlight, using chloroplasts derived from endosymbiosis with cyanobacteria to produce sugars from carbon dioxide and water, using the green pigment chlorophyll.
-Exceptions are parasitic plants that have lost the genes for chlorophyll and photosynthesis, and obtain their energy from other plants or fungi.
-Most plants are multicellular, except for some green algae.
+Plants are the eukaryotic organisms that constitute the kingdom Plantae /(/'plænteɪ/)/.
+They are predominantly photosynthetic or came from photosynthetic ancestors, meaning that they obtain their energy from sunlight by using the green pigment chlorophyll in their chloroplasts to produce sugars from carbon dioxide and water.
+Over the course of time, some plants have evolved to be parasitic, meaning they take energy from other organisms.
+Except for glaucophytes, some green algae and a few red algae, most plants are multicellular.

 Historically, as in Aristotle's biology, the plant kingdom encompassed all living things that were not animals, and included algae and fungi.
 Definitions have narrowed since then; current definitions exclude fungi and some of the algae.
 By the definition used in this article, plants form the clade Viridiplantae (green plants), which consists of the green algae and the embryophytes or land plants (hornworts, liverworts, mosses, lycophytes, ferns, conifers and other gymnosperms, and flowering plants).
 A definition based on genomes includes the Viridiplantae, along with the red algae and the glaucophytes, in the clade Archaeplastida.

 There are about 380,000 known species of plants, of which the majority, some 260,000, produce seeds.
 They range in size from single cells to the tallest trees.
-Green plants provide a substantial proportion of the world's molecular oxygen; the sugars they create supply the energy for most of Earth's ecosystems, and other organisms, including animals, either eat plants directly or rely on organisms which do so.
+Green plants provide a substantial proportion of the world's molecular oxygen.
+The sugars they produce by photosynthesis provide the energy for most of Earth's ecosystems, and other organisms, including animals, are herbivores or otherwise dependent on plant materials.

 Grain, fruit, and vegetables are basic human foods and have been domesticated for millennia.
-People use plants for many purposes, such as building materials, ornaments, writing materials, and, in great variety, for medicines.
-The scientific study of plants is known as botany, a branch of biology.
+People use plants for many purposes, such as building materials, such as wood, ornaments, writing materials, and, in great variety, for medicines.
+The scientific study of plants is known as botany.

 Definition

 Taxonomic history

 All living things were traditionally placed into one of two groups, plants and animals.
 This classification dates from Aristotle (384–322 BC), who distinguished different levels of beings in his biology, based on whether living things had a "sensitive soul" or like plants only a "vegetative soul".
 Theophrastus, Aristotle's student, continued his work in plant taxonomy and classification.
-Much later, Linnaeus (1707–1778) created the basis of the modern system of scientific classification, but retained the animal and plant kingdoms, naming the plant kingdom the Vegetabilia.
+Much later, Carl Linnaeus (1707–1778) created the basis of the modern system of scientific classification, but retained the animal and plant kingdoms, naming the plant kingdom the Vegetabilia.